Patagonia Torrentshell 3L Jacket Review

 - Breathability.
 While it’s very waterproof, the 3-layer H2NO Shell is middle of the pack on breathability.
 As such, it’s not as breathable as top-tier & far pricier Gore-Tex or eVent fabrics, or even the new super breathable 3 layer PU fabrics used by Zpacks and Enlightened Equipment.
 But the the Torrentshell’s pit zips go a long way to compensating for this — especially since may of the UL jackets lack pit zips.

 - No Napoleon Pocket.
 We find this pocket, which is easily accessible even with a pack on is our favorite way to carry our phone in the rain.

 - Packability.
 While some people found the fabric a bit stiff we had no issues and found it perfectly fine to wear.
-Our only complaint is that it is a bit bulky and not as packable as many UL rain jackets.
+Our only complaint is that it is a bit bulky to stowe, and not as packable as many UL rain jackets.